 The school offers a variety of services to support families and can offer information on external services including:-

-If you have any concerns about the welfare or safety of any child in our school, the Designated Safeguarding Lead is Mrs Buckley.
-She can be contacted through the school office along with other members of the leadership team.
+If you have any concerns about the welfare or safety of any child in our school, the Designated Safeguarding Lead is Mr Prestwood.
+He can be contacted through the school office along with other members of the leadership team.

 Safe recruitment and selection of staff